Optimal Efficiency of Heat Engines with Finite-Size Heat Baths: Set Up: Cyclic Heat Engines with two baths

-We treat three thermodynamical systems; the reservoirs $R_{H}$ and $R_{L}$, and the working body $W$.
+\textit{A. Implicit treatment of the external work storage:}$\\$ We treat three thermodynamic systems; the reservoirs $R_{H}$ and $R_{L}$, and the working body $W$.
 The reservoirs $R_{H}$ and $R_{L}$ correspond to the heat baths $H$ and $L$ respectively, and the working body $W$ corresponds to the catalyst $C$.
-Unlike $X$, $Y$, $Z$$, H$, $L$ and $C$, we assume that the thermodynamical systems $R_H$, $R_L$ and $W$ are the macroscopic thermodynamical systems, i.e., we assume that $R_H$, $R_L$ and $W$ obey the laws of macroscopic thermodynamics, as follows;

-(0) The thermalization law: The state of the isolated macroscopic system (the macroscopic system surrounded by the adiabatic wall) becomes the thermodynamical equilibrium after enough long time.
-We describe the thermodynamical equilibrium states of $R_{H}$, $R_{L}$ and $W$ as $(T_{R_{H}},\Omega_{R_{H}})$, $(T_{R_{L}},\Omega_{R_{L}})$ and $(T_{W},\Omega_{W})$, where $T$ is the temperature, and $\Omega$ is the set of other thermodynamical variables.
+Unlike $X$, $Y$, $Z$, $H$, $L$ and $C$, we assume that the thermodynamic systems $R_{H}$, $R_L$ and $W$ are the macroscopic thermodynamic systems, i.e., we assume that $R_{H}$, $R_L$ and $W$ obey the laws of macroscopic thermodynamics.
+Then, because of the thermalization law, the state of the isolated macroscopic system (the macroscopic system surrounded by the adiabatic wall) becomes the thermodynamic equilibrium after enough long time.
+We describe the thermodynamic equilibrium states of $R_{H}$, $R_{L}$ and $W$ as $(T_{R_{H}},\Omega_{R_{H}})$, $(T_{R_{L}},\Omega_{R_{L}})$ and $(T_{W},\Omega_{W})$, where $T$ is the temperature, and $\Omega$ is the set of other thermodynamic variables.